Once a woman becomes pregnant, her body begins to undergo several changes.

 3. Cervical Dilation

-Cervical dilation simply means that your cervix is opening, usually in preparation for child birth.
-Sometimes, this dilation may cause a sharp, shooting pain, especially as you approach your due date.
+Cervical dilation simply means that your cervix is opening, usually in preparation for childbirth.
+Sometimes, this dilation may cause sharp, shooting pain, especially as you approach your due date.

-However, there is no actual need to worry as this is your body’s natural way of preparing for labour and childbirth.
-Nevertheless, if you feel pain in your lower abdomen or the pain gets severe, consult your doctor immediately.
+However, there is no actual need to worry as this is your body’s natural way of preparing for labor and childbirth.
+Nevertheless, if the pain gets severe or you have regular contractions or fluid leakage, consult your doctor immediately.

 4. Increased Blood Volume

 Your blood volume increases during pregnancy due to increased levels of pregnancy hormones.
-This is usually accompanied with increased blood flow to the vagina which may cause you some discomfort or pain.
+This is usually accompanied by increased blood flow to the vagina which may cause you some discomfort or pain.

 5. Ectopic Pregnancy

-This is a pregnancy where the foetus attaches to anywhere else other than the womb.
-This pregnancies cannot be carried to full term as the baby cannot survive anywhere other than the womb.
+This is a pregnancy where the fetus attaches to anywhere else other than the wall of the uterus, commonly in the Fallopian tube.
+In most cases, the pregnancy cannot be carried to term as the growing baby usually does not survive anywhere outside the uterus.

-When this happens, a woman would most likely experience pain in her cervix.
-In some cases, an ectopic pregnancy will rupture whatever site it is attached to, causing abdominal and cervical pain, vagina bleeding, lightheadedness, nausea, e.t.c.
+Although rare, a woman would most likely experience pain if the growing fetus is attached to the cervix.
+In some cases, an ectopic pregnancy will rupture whatever site it is attached to, causing cervical and abdominal pain, vaginal bleeding, lightheadedness, nausea, e.t.c.

 You should consult your doctor immediately if you think you may be having an ectopic pregnancy.